 If you can jump in and engage with the story while everyone is paying attention, it can lead to viral posts, traffic boosts, press coverage and greater visibility for your brand.
 This strategy, known as newsjacking, works best if you get your voice out there while it’s still breaking news.
 If you join in too late, you’ll just look like another company trying to ride the trend.

 To be one of the first voices out there, you need an active social media team.

 Not only will that enable you to track and react quickly to current events, it will also ensure your message gets out, so that reporters, influencers and followers see your take while the story is still hot.

 Download Our FREE Social Media Posting Schedule

 The Importance of Social Media Marketing for Sales and ROI

 14. Social media marketing will get you more sales.

 Not surprisingly, when you stay in front of your customer base, they’re more likely to buy from you when they need the products you sell, but social media marketing does far more than increase brand presence.
 You can influence customer buying decisions at multiple points along the sales funnel, from amplifying the reach of white papers and blogs targeting top of funnel, to answering customer questions and addressing pain points, to incentivizing buyers with coupon codes.
 We even think it’s crucial for real estate agents to get on social media — and stay active!#SMM tip: Try sharing coupon codes, with a unique code for each social channel – you may be surprised at which social network drives the most sales.
 Click To Tweet

-13. You can directly find potential customers who don’t know your brand.
+15. You can find potential customers who don’t already know your brand.

 For example, on Twitter, you can use Hootsuite to set up streams, following specific keywords related to your industry or products.
 When you spot people tweeting about those products, you can direct them to your site, or explain how your product can address their needs.